Haroenv/ccna/README.md

 # Development

 The summary itself is written in Markdown in the [index.md](index.md) file.
-To view the site you'll need to install jekyll`:
+To view the site you'll need to install [jekyll](https://jekyllrb.com):

 ```
 gem install jekyll